This post may contain affiliate links. Please read my disclosure.

 - After the time is elapsed, test the carrots and potatoes to make sure they are almost soft (they will still have a little bite to them).

 - Then add the coconut milk (only the cream on top- not the liquid), sweet peas, sea salt, and golden raisins.
 Stir.
-Mix 1 tablespoon amaranth powder (or cornstarch) with 3 tablespoons cold water and add to the slow cooker.
+Mix 1 tablespoon amaranth powder (or cornstarch) with 3 tablespoons cold water to create a slurry and add to the slow cooker.
 Stir.

 - Set the slow cooker back to Low heat.
 Cover and cook an additional 15 minutes.
 Test the potatoes/carrots for doneness (if they aren’t soft, cook an additional 15 minutes) and set slow cooker to Warm.
 It’s best to let this sit for about 30 minutes before serving so it thickens even more.